 Section 50 (Personal Emergency Leave) is amended to provide personal emergency leave to all employees, not just employees of employers who regularly employ 50 or more employees.
-In addition, two days of personal emergency leave are now required to be paid days.
+In addition, two days of personal emergency leave are now required to be paid days, if the employee has been employed by the employer for one week or longer.
 The paid days have to be taken before any unpaid days of personal emergency leave in a calendar year.
-The reasons for which this leave may be taken are amended to include experiencing sexual or domestic violence.
 Employers retain the right to require evidence of entitlement to these days but are not permitted to require a certificate from a qualified health practitioner.

 Part XVIII.1 (Temporary Help Agencies) is amended to add a new section 74.10.1.
-This section requires temporary help agencies to provide an assignment employee with one week's notice or pay in lieu if an assignment that was estimated to last for three months or more is terminated before the end of its estimated term unless another assignment lasting at least one week is offered to the employee.
+This section requires temporary help agencies to provide an assignment employee with one week's written notice or pay in lieu if an assignment that was estimated to last for three months or more is terminated before the end of its estimated term unless another assignment lasting at least one week is offered to the employee.